motoloto/Quick-Cur/README.md

    * Change logo
    * Redesign options page.
 Add typeAhead for currency mapping.
 Allow changing ordering.
  * v1.2.3
-   * The issue that new added exchange not working is fixed
+   * Fix the issue that new added exchange not working is fixed
+ * v1.2.4
+   * Fix the issue that menu is gone when extensio upgrades.